Want to read this page in Spanish? Click here

 - Your medical condition has left you incapable of performing the work you previously did, or any new form of work.
 Therefore, you cannot take part in Substantial Gainful Activity (SGA).

-The SSA takes into account factors such as age, educational background, prior work experience, and additional skills when assessing your ability to perform SGA.
-If the SSA determines you’re unable to work and maintain any form of gainful employment, you will be deemed disabled.
+The SSA takes into account factors such as age, educational background, prior work history, and additional skills when assessing your ability to perform SGA.
+If the SSA determines you’re unable to work and maintain any form of gainful employment, you will be deemed disabled and eligible to receive SSI benefits or SSDI.

 What Is the Blue Book?